The Young People's Program (YPP)

 We will be coordinating co-op style care for our youngest campers.
 If you plan to join us with children 3 and under, please let us know, and we will pair you with other parents with kids in similar age ranges.

 We will add teacher bios on an on-going basis, as they are confirmed.
-Below is a selection of last years teachers.
+Below is last years 2017 teachers so you can get an idea on the type of programming we offer.

 Fawnia Chauvaux is a Teacher, Therapist, Performer, and Choreographer with an extensive movement background in Dance, Yoga, and Physical Therapy.
 She holds a Bachelor of Arts in Dance from the University of Washington with emphasis on World Dance and Culture.
 She is a diverse dancer with a background in Ballet, Jazz, Modern, African, Brazilian, Latin dance and Zumba.
 She also is a Certified Yoga Teacher and has taught Yoga to adults and children.
 She has experience as a Physical Therapist Assistant teaching kids with special needs.
 She has been teaching dance to all ages for 15 years.